ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

           image: 'assets/img/oolong.jpg',
           description:
-            'Oolong teas are partially oxidized, giving them a flavor that is not as robust as black teas but also ' + 'not as suble as green teas.
+            'Oolong teas are partially oxidized, giving them a flavor that is not as robust as black teas but also ' + 'not as subtle as green teas.
 Oolong teas often have a flowery fragrance.'
         },
         {
           id: 5,